 A compound bow is a modern bow made up of cables, pulleys and cams that make it easier to draw and easier to hold the draw for a long period of time due to “let off”.

-With some practice, a bowhunter can become very proficient at shooting a compound bow, which results in quicker, cleaner kills.
+With some practice, a bowhunter can become very proficient at shooting a compound bow, which, with the proper broadhead, results in quicker, cleaner kills.

 Compound bowhunters can also take longer shots than traditional archers.

 These bows are usually shot with a bow release, which is a device with a trigger that is used to draw and release the bowstring.

 For bet results with a hunting bow, we prefer a drop away arrow rest.
 This type of arrow rest falls away upon release, so there is very little friction or influence on the arrow, resulting in a faster, more accurate shot.

 Click here for a guide to the best hunting arrows.

 They also use a bow sight that makes finding and hitting your target much easier.

 Compound bows are much easier and much more accurate than a traditional recurve bow.

 Click here for a list of the best beginner compound bows.